Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 - Documenting unhealthy dynamics

-- Turning frustration into strategic actions
+- Turning frustration into planned actions

 The Work of Integration: Living with Alignment